awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "Using an Open ID Connect principal without a condition can be overly permissive.
-Add condition keys with a prefix that matches your federated OIDC principals to ensure that only the intended identity provider assumes the role.
+Add condition keys with a prefix that matches your federated OIDC principals to ensure that only the intended identity provider assumes the role."
-"
 ```

 **Resolving the security warning**